bhrigu123/Instant-Lyrics/README.md

 * Create a new file in the location `/usr/share/applications` and name it `instant-lyrics.desktop`

-* Paste the following in the created file:
+* Open this file with an editor and paste the following in it:

 ```
 [Desktop Entry]